carpentries-incubator/python-business/_episodes/01-conditional_loop.md

 {: .language-python}

 #### Enumerate
-This is also a useful way to traverse an iterable sequence (for example, go throught everything in a list).
+This is also a useful way to traverse an iterable sequence (for example, go through everything in a list).
 The built-in function `enumerate` takes a sequence (e.g. a list) and generates a new sequence of the same length.
 Each element of the new sequence is a pair composed of the index (0, 1, 2,...) and the value from the original sequence: